Rothfive/Tortoise_cloud/Training.md

 After you're done, the process will close itself, and you are now free to use the newly baked model.

 You can then head on over to the `Settings` tab, reload the model listings, and select your newly trained model in the `Autoregressive Model` dropdown.

+### Training Validation

+In addition, the training script also allows for validating your model against a separate dataset, to see how well it performs when using data it's not trained on.

+However, these metrics are not re-incorporated into the training, as that's not what the validation dataset is for.

+I have yet to fully train a model with validation enabled to see how well it fares, but it should offer a better glimpse of how the model will perform from outside data, rather than recreating its training data.

 ### Multi-GPU Training